jsreport/website/views/learn/docs/visual-studio-extension.md

 ##Creating sample data for preview

 Typical report needs a layout definition and some input data.
-While in real application you should provide data dynamically and during design time you need to provide some preview testing data.
+While in real application you should provide data dynamically and you need to provide some preview testing data during design time.
 You can create static testing data using `jsreport sample data` project item template from create new item dialog.
 This will create a `SampleData.jsrep.json` file where you can fill any json data.

 To assign testing data into particular report use `Sample Data` combobox in `jsrep` file.
-Note you may need to reopen it first.
+Note that you may need to reopen it first.

 ##Creating images

 Reports quite often contain some static images for headers or background.
 You can easily create and use such an image from `jsreport image` project item template.
-This will create a `ReportImage.jsrep.png` which is nothing but an image with `.jsrep` saying to jsreport it should synchronize it with the server.
+This will create a `ReportImage.jsrep.png` which is nothing but an image with `.jsrep` saying to jsreport it should  be synchronized with the server.

-Adding image into report is done using special tag jsreport [images extension](http://jsreport.net/learn/images) recognizes and replace with a real base64 image representation.
+Adding image into report is done using special tag jsreport [images extension](http://jsreport.net/learn/images) recognizes and replaces with a real base64 image representation.
 ```
 <img src="{#image ImageName}" height... />
 ```